Compiled by Amber Barnes, Research Specialist, The Open Sanctuary Project

 - Four respondents noted that the size and weight of a resident was an issue.

-- Three respondents mentioned they had had success with the use of orthotics (a cow and a miniature horse resident were mentioned)
+- Three respondents mentioned they had had success with the use of orthotics (a While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." and a miniature horse resident were mentioned)

 - Three respondents cited a lack of access to prosthetic specialists as the reason for failed success.